MJoergen/de10-nano-old/Episode_2_hdmi/README.md

 MHz clock signal to the FPGA logic `fpga_clk1_50_i`.

 The HDMI chip can work with several different resolutions, but in this design I'll be using a 640x480 @ 60 Hz resolution.
-This requires a clock of 25.2 Mhz.
+This requires a clock of 25.2 MHz.
-It turns out that the chip will work correctly even with a 25.0 Mhz, so we'll go with that for now, since it is easier.
+It turns out that the video chip will work correctly even with a 25.0 MHz, so we'll go with that for now, since it is easier.
 In a later episode we'll change to the more accurate 25.2 Mhz clock frequency.

-The top level file generate the 25 MHz clock using a simple clock divider.
+The top level file generates the 25 MHz clock using a simple clock divider.
 Then the HDMI controller is instantiated, and the HDMI clock output is connected.

 ### `hdmi/hdmi_counters.vhd`